 Now this study may be extreme, but even conservative estimates of embodied carbon suggest it’s equivalent to years worth of tailpipe emissions.
 And alas the embodied carbon of hybrids and electric cars is generally higher than conventional cars because building of the carbon intensive batteries.
 As Forbes reported, “The Union of Concerned Scientists did the best and most of the carbon footprint of Tesla’s and other electric vehicles vs internal combustion vehicles including hybrids.
 They found that the manufacturing of a full-sized Tesla Model S rear-wheel drive car with an 85 KWH battery was equivalent to a full-sized internal combustion car except for the battery, which added 15% or one metric ton of CO2 emissions to the total manufacturing.”

-We don’t have to outlaw single occupant vehicles, but we do have to reassess their priority in our transportation system if we want to grapple with climate climate.
+We don’t have to outlaw single occupant vehicles, but we do have to reassess their priority in our transportation system if we want to grapple with climate change.
 Freeways through urban cores are counterproductive to any reasonable long-term carbon reduction strategy.